phoones/calmdownandgamble/README.md

 # Calm Down and Gamble!

 When you have downtime between wipes, what do you do?
-Calm Down.
-And Gamble.
+Calm Down and Gamble.

 Authors: [Calm Down] US-Magtheridon - Gambling guild with a raiding problem.
 Curse Download Page: http://mods.curse.com/addons/wow/calm-down-and-gamble